ksaadDE/usefulscripts/ollama_amd_gpu_ids_and_rocr_visble_devices_or_rocm_visible_devices.md

 I was not able to find it via Search Engines (e.g. Google, StartPage & DuckDuck; prob. because its heavy-loaded with JS templating stuff - SEs being somehow unable to parse that; or due to its ranking).
 I intentionally looked for that, after posting this, via the docs own search.

-It could also be used for testing in automation of these configurations, so it perhaps being a deeper guide for it.
+It could also be used for testing in automation of these configurations, perhaps being a deeper guide for it.
+Maybe it saves someone time?